 Demand for trucks represents another area where we see opposing impacts of the virus on both the availability of trucks and rates.
 Those carriers who haul essential goods i.e. household goods such as toilet paper; basic foods such as meat, eggs, and milk; and medical supplies and equipment are in high demand and that is reflected in the rates they can charge.
 The increased demand from these market segments has resulted in a siphoning of trucks that typically service other commodities.
-Weak to non-existence of demand from retailers, restaurants and some manufacturers has resulted in excess supply resulting in displaced capacity.
+The weak to non-existence of demand from retailers, restaurants, and some manufacturers have resulted in excess supply resulting in displaced capacity.
 While this disruption is not expected to last long it is definitely having an impact on those shippers in ‘hot spots’ trying to move ‘hot commodities’.

 Some businesses have developed their own protocols for receiving shipments or allowing delivery personnel into their facility.
 These protocols may include requiring delivery personnel to fill out a health questionnaire and/or submit to temperature checks before being permitted to enter the facility.

 The World Health Organization (WHO) and U.S. Centers for Disease Control and Prevention (CDC) have stated that the likelihood of the COVID-19 virus contaminating cardboard or other shipping containers is low.
 There is concern, however, that the drivers themselves need to be contained.

 UPS has modified its process related to delivery signatures.
 When a signature is requested by the shipper, UPS drivers will validate and record the name of the recipient of the package in lieu of obtaining a signature.